Siege of Antioch: Discovery of the Holy Lance

-Meanwhile, in Antioch, on 10 June an otherwise insignificant priest from southern France by the name of Peter Bartholomew came forward claiming to have had visions of St. Andrew, who told him that the Holy Lance was inside the city.
-The starving crusaders were prone to visions and hallucinations, and another monk named Stephen of Valence reported visions of Christ and the Virgin Mary.
+At Antioch, Peter Bartholomew, a priest from southern France, came forward on 10 June claiming to have had visions of St. Andrew, who told him that the Holy Lance was inside the city.
+The starving Crusaders were prone to visions and hallucinations, and another monk named Stephen of Valence reported visions of Christ and the Virgin Mary.
 On 14 June a meteor was seen landing in the enemy camp, interpreted as a good omen.
 Although Adhemar was suspicious, as he had seen a relic of the Holy Lance in Constantinople, Raymond believed Peter.
 Raymond, Raymond of Aguilers, William, Bishop of Orange, and others began to dig in the cathedral of Saint Peter on 15 June, and when they came up empty, Peter went into the pit, reached down, and produced a spear point.
 Raymond took this as a divine sign that they would survive and thus prepared for a final fight rather than surrender.
-Peter then reported another vision, in which St. Andrew instructed the crusader army to fast for five days (although they were already starving), after which they would be victorious.
+Peter then reported another vision, in which St. Andrew instructed the Crusader army to fast for five days (although they were already starving), after which they would be victorious.

-Bohemond was sceptical of the Holy Lance as well, but there is no question that its discovery increased the morale of the crusaders.
-It has also been suggested that the item Peter found was indeed an object which the local population believed to be the Holy Lance as Greek Orthodox sources document the possession and veneration of a Holy Lance in Antioch as early as the tenth century.
-It is also possible that Peter was reporting what Bohemond wanted (rather than what St. Andrew wanted) as Bohemond knew, from spies in Kerbogha's camp, that the various factions frequently argued with each other.
-Kerbogha of Mosul was indeed suspected by most emirs to yearn for sovereignty in Syria and often considered as a bigger threat to their interests than the Christian invaders.
+Bohemond was skeptical of the Holy Lance as well, but there is no question that its discovery increased the morale of the Crusaders.
+It has also been suggested that the item Peter found was indeed an object which the local population believed to be the Holy Lance, as Greek Orthodox sources document the possession and veneration of a Holy Lance in Antioch as early as the 10th century.
+It is also possible that Peter was reporting what Bohemond wanted, as Bohemond knew from spies in Kerbogha's camp that the various factions frequently argued with each other.
+Kerbogha was indeed suspected by most emirs to yearn for sovereignty in Syria and often considered as a bigger threat to their interests than the Christian invaders.
 On 27 June, Peter the Hermit was sent by Bohemond to negotiate with Kerbogha, but this proved futile and battle with the Seljuks was thus unavoidable.
-Bohemond drew up six divisions: he commanded one himself, and the other five were led by Hugh of Vermandois and Robert of Flanders, Godfrey, Robert of Normandy, Adhemar, and Tancred and Gaston IV of Béarn.
-Raymond, who had fallen ill, remained inside to guard the citadel with 200 men, now held by Ahmed ibn Merwan an agent of Kerbogha.
+Bohemond drew up six divisions: he commanded one, and the other five were led by Hugh of Vermandois and Robert of Flanders; Godfrey; Robert Curthose; Adhemar; and Tancred and Gaston IV of Béarn.
+Raymond, who had fallen ill, remained inside to guard the citadel with 200 men, which was held by Ahmed ibn Merwan, an agent of Kerbogha.